- Install and set up MicroK8s

 Difference from traditional clouds: There is no ‘default’ model provided on k8s clouds.
 Creating a model implies creating a Kubernetes namespace.
 Rather than pollute your cluster’s namespaces, Juju favours an explicit approach.

-juju models command to list models hosted on the cloud.
-It will look very similar to:
+juju models command to list models hosted on the cloud:

 We can now deploy a Kubernetes charm.
 For example, here we deploy a charm by requesting the use of the ‘mariadb-pv’ workload storage pool we just set up: